NotALakeLurk/ArTUI/README.md

 ## Known Bugs
 - Currently crashes when drawing to a pad with zero height and/or width

-## Plans
-- Version 1 is nearing completion at the time of writing, all that's left to do is color and rewriting some resize code to not delete current art.
-	I plan on doing some basic optimization and structuring before working on some QOL features and eventually v2 features.

 ## Controls (very likely to change)
 - Arrow keys for movement
 - ^X to quit